 The School of Planning is proud to offer its students a School Ring!
 The ring was originally designed by three students in the first graduating class in 1969.

-The ring is available to all graduating undergraduate and graduate students in sterling silver or latinum and is to be worn on the small finger.
+The ring is available to all graduating undergraduate and graduate students in latinum and is to be worn on the small finger.